thibautquentinjacob/trading/trading-bot/README.md

 Proceed with the installation of all the dependencies by typing `npm install`.

 You will then be able to build the project using `npm run build`.
-You will find the generated code in the _dist_ folder.s
+You will find the generated code in the _dist_ folder.

 To run the project, change directory to the `dist` folder and type `node server.js`.